adealdag/aci-ansible-webinar/README.md

 ## Inventory

-Two examples of invertories are provided, both in INI and YAML format.
+Two examples of inventories are provided, both in INI and YAML format.
 The inventory includes not only APIC but also leaf and spine switches, although those are not used in any of the playbooks provided in this repository.

 ## Demos